TeamNoComplyGames/superPunchLegacy/Readme.md

 I (Aaron Turner) was thinking of a good simple game to create as a side project in between school and work.
 That would help me learn how to use the beast we know as UNITY.
 I came across some old Legacy of Goku Let's plays and made me remember how fun those games were.
-I have been a big fan of Dragon Ball Z games growing up, and I am particualrly fond of the GBA era.
+I have been a big fan of Dragon Ball Z games growing up, and I am particularly fond of the GBA era.
 So I decided to make a game like it, but add my own, arcade, fun, and ideas to it.
 Thus, Punch Legacy was born.
 Kevin and Emanuel came into the mix as they are close childhood friends of mine, and they have been wanting to make a game themselves, but just really didn't know where to start.
 And After I had half-completed a game myself, I kind of already had a clue on the mysterious world of independent game development.